10. Cut word count by 50%, but keep 100% of the ideas.

 6. Start fast.
 No slow windups.

-Sentences shouldn't start with delaying phrases like “With respect to,” “The fact that,” or “In consideration of...”
-It's a good idea to start with either the main verb or main noun of your sentence (but don't do this so much that your sentences sound weird).
+Sentences shouldn’t start with delaying phrases like “With respect to,” “The fact that,” or “In consideration of…” Start with either the main verb or main noun of your sentence.

-This is because reader's eyes don't move in a linear fashion on a webpage.
-Users generally skip over the introductory material on a page and go right for what looks like the content.
+Why is this important?
+Readers’ eyes don’t move in a linear fashion on a web page.
+Users generally skip over introductory material and go right for whatever looks like the meat.
+This doesn’t mean avoid introductory material completely.
+It’s a good idea to identify what the page is about first.

-But this doesn't mean avoiding introductory material completely.
-It's a good idea to identify what the page is about first.
-After all, on a search page, users often only see the first few words on your page, so it's crucial to get these right.
+After all, in search results, users often only see the first few words on your page, so it’s crucial to get these right.
 Jakob Nielsen, for example, includes a 1-2 sentence summary to start his pages, but no other introductory material.
-This is also known as “inverted pyramid” style.

 5. Use passive voice only if it allows you to “front-load” your sentence.